Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ```

 {% note warning %}
-Do NOT use `Thread.current.isCancelled` inside a `DispatchWorkItem` — that checks NSThread cancellation, which is completely unrelated.
+Do NOT use `Thread.current.isCancelled` inside a `DispatchWorkItem`: that checks NSThread cancellation, which is completely unrelated.
 Always use the work item's own `isCancelled` property.
 {% endnote %}

 ### Dispatch-specific data (per-queue context)